Quick Links

 Field Maintenance

-prep and postgame cleanup).
-After the last game of the day
+Home teams are responsible for field maintenance (pregame prep and postgame cleanup).
+After the last game of the day or night, finish securing the field with the managers, coaches, and volunteers.

 Weather